-In keeping with the 2005 American Counseling Association Code of Ethics, faculty use ongoing evaluation and appraisal throughout the program.
-According to code F.8.b., faculty are to remain: "aware of and address the inability of some students to achieve counseling competencies that might impede performance.
+In keeping with the 2005 American Counseling Association Code of Ethics (code F.8.b.), faculty are to remain: "aware of and address the inability of some students to achieve counseling competencies that might impede performance.
 Counselor educators:

 - 1) Assist students in securing remedial assistance when needed, - 2) Seek professional consultation and document their decision to dismiss or refer students for assistance, - 3) Ensure that students have recourse in a timely manner to address decisions to require them to seek assistance or to dismiss them, and provide students with due process according to institutional policies and procedures."